MedicalGenomicsLab/Vigelint/PADA-WAN/README.md

 If run correctly it will produce a .tsv file containing information for each panel in the PanelApp of your choice.

-_Notes on 1-1_
+_Notes on the 1-1 params file_
-1. When preparing the parameters file, please ensure that there is no trailing white space.
+Note: When preparing the parameters file, please ensure that there is no trailing white space, as this can cause issues

 ## 1.2 - Panel Downloader